 This as since stired up a lot of positive interest in me training other businesses following the broadcast.
 Please let me know if you would like me to help you.

-This should prove to be the biggest hotel refurbishment (outside of London) to open this year!
-For more detils Click Here.
+This has been the biggest hotel refurbishment (outside of London) to open this year!
+All the hard work has paid off.
+Praise indeed!

 The 2018 Taittinger UK Sommelier of the Year final was held on 16 July at the Savoy, London.
 The winner of the 2018 competition was Alex Freguin, Head Sommelier, Moor Hall, Ormskirk, Lancashire.